sydasif/python-book/docs/source/03_collection/02_list.md

 'banana'
 ```

-- `extend()`
+### .extend() method

 This method is used to add a list to another list.
 This method is different from append as it deals with the joining of two lists.
-The method joins two lists by adding the second list to the end of the first list as shown in the example below.
+This method joins two lists by adding the second list to the end and modified the first list as shown in the example below.

 ```py
 list1 = [1, 2, 3]